glowieframework/glowie-website/documentation/v1.x/getting-started/basic-mvc-concepts.md

 # Basic MVC concepts
-The **Model-View-Controller** (MVC) is an architectural pattern that separates an application into three main logical components: the model, the view, and the controller.
+**Model-View-Controller** (MVC) is an architectural pattern that separates an application into three main logical components: the model, the view, and the controller.
 Each of these components are built to handle specific development aspects of an application.
 MVC is one of the most frequently used industry-standard development pattern, and Glowie was built on top of it.

 - **The model** corresponds to all the data-related logic that the user works with (see [Models](docs/%%version%%/forms-and-data/models)).